-In July 2005, SB 68 made programmatic changes to child care and development services programs administered by the Child Development Division (CDD) serving eleven- and twelve-year-old children.
+In July 2005, SB 68 made programmatic changes to child care and development services programs administered by the Early Education and Support Division (EESD) serving eleven- and twelve-year-old children.
 The chaptered legislation specified that the preferred placement for eleven- and twelve-year-old children would be in an After School Education and Safety Program provided pursuant to Article 22.5 (commencing with EC Section 8482) or a 21st Century Community Learning Center Program provided pursuant to Article 22.6 (commencing with EC Section 8484.7), hereinafter referred to as before or after school programs.

 EC Section 8263.4 was amended to ensure that:

 a) The preferred placement for eleven- and twelve-year-old children shall be in a before or after school program.

 b) Eleven- or twelve-year-old children shall only be eligible for subsidized child care services for that portion of child care not available in a before or after school program.

 c) Eleven- or twelve-year-old children can continue in subsidized child care service when a before or after school program is not available.

 d) Parents must certify in writing the reason(s) why a before or after school program would not meet the child care needs of the family.